cvxgrp/cvxportfolio/README.md

 [![Binder](http://mybinder.org/badge_logo.svg)](http://mybinder.org/v2/gh/cvxgrp/cvxportfolio/HEAD)

-**Cvxportfolio is currently under redevelopment.
+**Cvxportfolio is currently under development.
 We will freeze the user interface by end of 2023Q2 and release the first stable version by end of 2023Q3.**

 `cvxportfolio` is a python library for portfolio optimization and simulation,